CryptoPascal31/pact-util-lib/docs/source/util-lists.rst

 ~~~~~~~
 *in* ``[<a>]`` *item* ``<a>`` *→* ``[integer]``

-Search an item into the list and returns a list of index
+Search an *item* into the list and returns a list of indexes.

 .. code:: lisp